verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Number of proc-macro server processes to spawn.

-Controls how many independent `proc-macro-srv` processes rust-analyzer runs in parallel to handle macro expansion.
+Controls how many independent `proc-macro-srv` processes verus-analyzer runs in parallel to handle macro expansion.